-In this page mathematics is used scientifically to show time is a mental byproduct
+Mathematics is used to show time is a mental byproduct of physical events!

 Time expressed in terms of physical parameters

 Using conventional physics parameters and mathematical operations, one can express time as a function of distance and temperature.

 In the following English's decimal comma and point are in use.
 They coincide in that order respectively to French's decimal point and comma!
 4.184 in this page is written 4,184 in France.
 And 4,184 in this page would be written 4.184 in France.

 The Calorie, an old unit of energy, has been redefined as being equivalent to 4.2 Joules.
 1 calorie (thermo chemical) = 4.184 joule exactly.

 4.184 joule = 1 calorie

 The Joule also a unit of energy, itself equivalent to a force multiplied by distance, is defined as 1 Joule = 1 Newton x 1 meter.